skip to Main Content

 • Bracing stance

-You’ll notice many of the signs of motion sickness and anxiety overlap.
+You’ll notice many of the signs of motion sickness and car anxiety overlap.
 So it’s important to visit your veterinarian to determine the true cause of your dog’s abnormal behavior while in the car.

 A few years ago, I noticed some of these signs in my dog, Chilly.
 After consulting with our veterinarian, he prescribed a medication that doesn’t make your pup drowsy or loopy.
 To learn more, check out my blog post here.

-Cat Anxiety Signs
+Cat Car Anxiety Signs

-Unfortunately, cat anxiety is much less likely to be diagnosed or recognized than anxiety in dogs.
+Unfortunately, cat car anxiety is much less likely to be diagnosed or recognized than anxiety in dogs.
 Our furry feline friends tend to be more mysterious in everything they do.
 So it’s especially important to be on the lookout for the subtle signs of cat anxiety

-Symptoms frequently include:
+Symptoms of car-related anxiety frequently include:

 Have you noticed any of these signs of anxiety in your kitty?
 With a keen eye and a little planning, you can be alert to the signs of anxiety in your cat and take the best steps to keep her calm and cozy while she’s in the car.